 Naming your VA LLC

-In Virginia, the name of an LLC must contain one of the following: "limited company" or "limited liability company," "L.C.," "LC," "L.L.C.," or "LLC."
-The name may not be confusingly similar to that of any domestic or foreign LLC, corporation, limited partnerships, or business trust, whether the name is in use, reserved, registered, or adopted as a fictitious name by a foreign entity.
+In Virginia, the name of an LLC must contain one of the following: "limited company" or "limited liability company”, "L.C.”, "LC”, "L.L.C.”, or "LLC”.
+The name must be distinguishable upon the records of the State Corporation Commission from that of any domestic or foreign LLC, corporation, limited partnership, or business trust, a reserved or registered name, or adopted as a designated name by a foreign entity.

 The following are Virginia’s requirements for the members and managers of LLCs: